ChetanXpro/chetanxpro/README.md

 ## I'm a 20-year-old maker, and I love building things.

-Currently, I am learning more about the pay-as-you-go pricing model, as this model is very efficient

 In my free time, I like to build.
 Here are a few of my favorite open-source projects that I built from scratch:

 - [Nodejs-whisper](https://github.com/ChetanXpro/nodejs-whisper): nodeJS Bindings for Whisper - the CPU version of OpenAI's Whisper.